Enet/demo-es2015/README.md

 Are there some options?
 No. All you can use is constructions like `<? echo('9 + 16 = 25') ?>` and `<?= 2 * 2 === 4 ?>`.

 ### [reddiz](https://github.com/Enet/reddiz)
 No one serious web-application can not do without sessions.
-As you may be already guessed, reddiz provides API to store sessions using redis database.
+There is easy solution to implement ones - reddiz provides API to store sessions using redis database.
 There are only two easy methods: get and set.
 To process user request properly you need firstly read session, then probably change it and finally save changes.

 ### [beat](https://github.com/Enet/beat)
 Web components give us a lot of new features: custom elements, templates, HTML imports and shadow DOM.
 But how to map ones over BEM architecture?
 I tried to make it and created this library.